-There's a reason food coloring is the go-to method for making red, white, and blue desserts: Not only is it quick and easy, but food coloring also makes gorgeous, vibrant treats.
+There's a reason food coloring is the go-to method for making red, white, and blue desserts: It's a quick and easy way to make gorgeous, vibrant treats.
 To make your own 4th of July dessert in a snap, mix blue or red food coloring into your batter or frosting.

 - Food Coloring in Batter: For patriotic cakes and cupcakes, tint basic vanilla cake batter.
 Go with all red, adding white frosting as an accent.
 To get all three colors, split the batter in three, coloring one third red and one third blue; leave the remaining third uncolored to serve as a white stripe.

 Editor's Tip: When coloring batter, look for gel paste or powdered food coloring -- the liquid kind will alter the consistency of the batter.

 - Food Coloring in Frosting: Make a fun pattern or design with red, white, and blue frostings for a festive 4th of July dessert.
 Frost red and white stripes onto your dessert, or make each cookie or cupcake a separate color.

 Editor's Tip: To create red and blue ribbons of color in white frosting, use food coloring to paint two stripes opposite each other on the inside of a decorating bag.
 Fill the bag with white frosting, and as you squeeze the frosting out, watch as red and blue ribbons appear.

 Get stylish this 4th of July with stunning star-shape treats.
 Using a star-shape cookie cutter, you can make starry scones and pie tops, bright, shining shortcakes, and more.
 Here are a few recipes sure to bring on the oohs and ahhs: